hang-on/Versus/README.md

   starting from the vertical blanking phase.
 - Object: The main loop parses a list of game objects, i.e. the ball, paddles, score, etc. Objects are the main building blocks of the game.
-An object can read other object's registers, but can only write to it own registers.
+An object can read other objects' registers, but can only write to its own registers.
 All objects can set the flags in the Hub_Status register, and this way they can communicate with each other.
 Two special objects exist:
     1. The Hub is the last object to be parsed during each game loop cycle.
     Its main purpose is to control the Hub_GameState variable.
-The HUb is the only object with write acces to the game state variable.
+The Hub is the only object with write acces to the game state variable.
-    2. The Loader is called by the frame interupt handler.
+    2. The Loader is the first object in the main loop.
 Depending on the game state, the loader loads buffered data into vram, i.e. the sprite attribute table, the name table.
+The loader takes care of all the vram updating.

 ##Hub_GameState
 The overall state of the game is controlled by the 1 byte variable